kaihuchen/AutonomousBackseatDriver/README.md

 * Working around doubtful traffic sign (such as a singular knocked-over traffic cone)
 * Doesn't get distracted by inconsequential traffic signs (e.g., traffic cones in a corner)
 * Doesn't get confused by adversarial traffic signs.
+* Inferring likely hazards from available clues before it occures, such as in the [unsecured cooler](#user-content-case-unsecured-cooler) case.

 Following are cases where GPT-4V has performed less than stellar:
 * In the [lane closure](#user-content-case-lane-closure) case, GPT-4V mistakenly indicated that the **right lane** was closed when it should be the **left lane**.